Spiritual, Moral, Social and Cultural Education

 At Salisbury Road, we believe that the Spiritual, Moral, Social and Cultural development of our pupils is of the highest importance.
-Through the development of our curriculum drivers - Emotional Awareness, Knowledge of the World, Enquiry and Possibilities and our New Curriculum we endeavour to fully develop the whole child; thus ensuring that they are able to reach their full potential, enabling them to become well rounded citizens who are fully prepared for life in Modern Britain.
+Through the development of our curriculum drivers - Emotional Awareness, Knowledge of the World, Enquiry and Possibilities and our PSHE scheme of work - Jigsaw - we endeavour to fully develop the whole child; thus ensuring that they are able to reach their full potential, enabling them to become well rounded citizens who are fully prepared for life in Modern Britain.

 We believe that Spiritual development is a continuous process with assemblies and our ‘New Curriculum’ helping pupils to reflect on their own and others’ beliefs on a regular basis.

 Whole school assemblies focus on a wide range of issues and themes including, Christian beliefs, Religious Festivals, Building Learning Power, World events and World issues, and pupil’s safety.
 Weekly praise assemblies foster pupil’s unique potential, their understanding of their strengths and weaknesses, and their will to achieve while termly Head teacher’s assemblies reward learning and positive attitudes towards life.
 All of this results in pupils who take interest in and respect different people’s feelings and values while developing their own sense of self.

 The RE curriculum follows the Devon Agreed Syllabus for Religious Education 2014, and details can be found below.